Complied by Graeme Cleak

 Three original routes of January 1925 were 24A Caulfield – Gardiner – Burwood, 25A Darling Station – East Bentleigh and 33A North Brighton – Brighton Cemetery.

-In 1959 the route was split with the 25A becoming Gardiner – McKinnon and the 149A becoming McKinnon – North Brighton.
+In 1959 the route was split with the 25A becoming Gardiner – McKinnon.
+The McKinnon – North Brighton section became 149A.
 25A was sold to Royena Motors soon after with the 149A going to an unknown operator and this route closed in April 1963.

 After Royena Motors bought 24A in 1968, they linked it to the 25A to form the 25A Chadstone – Caulfield – Gardiner – Carnegie – McKinnon, crossing over itself at the Dandenong & Koonang Rds intersection in Carnegie.
 However, in the 1971 renumbering, separate numbers were allocated for the two sections of this route and Gardiner – McKinnon became the 620.